abhi1-2/github_pages/index.md

 ## 6. <a name="docparser" style="text-decoration:underline;">Docparser & OCR</a>
 Docparser was built to solve these kind of problems.
-We have been able to productize a pipeline for OCR by working with it as not just character recognition but getting structured usable information.
+We have been able to productize a pipeline for OCR by working with it as not just for character recognition but getting structured usable information.

  <center><img src="https://nanonets.com/blog/content/images/2019/08/OCR_illustration-2.gif" height=50% width=70%></center>